uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 * Using of any frontend frameworks, CSS libraries, JS libraries or frameworks is forbidden.
   * You must write plain CSS and HTML.
   * You must not have any JS.
-  * You may not use CSS libraries or framworks.
+  * You may not use CSS libraries or frameworks.
 For example: Tailwind, Bootstrap, Materialize, Bulma, Foundation, UIkit.
 However, just because it's not on this list does not mean it is allowed: there are 100s of examples.
   * You may not use CSS preprocessors or transpilers.
 For example: Sass, Stylus, Less, PostCSS, ...
   * You must not use frontend frameworks, HTML frameworks, HTML libraries, etc. such as React, Vue, Angular, jQuery, lodash, handlebars...
     * The only allowed HTML processor is Jinja: see the next point.